na-na-hi/renget/archive/scrapeletproxy.md

 veryscrappy.moe

-If you haven't received a reply within 48 hours, you didn't do the below.
-Try sending another email.
+~~If you haven't received a reply within 48 hours, you didn't do the below.
+Try sending another email.~~ Not currently answering emails.
 All you have to do is be polite and proofread your emails!
 I don't need anything else.

 Server paid for until: 2024-04-16 ($5/mo)